Starting with version 1.7.15.10276, our video SDK supports SRT streaming.

 srt://ip_address:port?mode=listener

-In our next examples, we are going to use the encoder (Writer Sample) as caller and the decoder (Network Playback Sample) as a listener.
+In our next examples, we are going to use the encoder (Writer Sample) as a caller and the decoder (Network Playback Sample) as a listener.

 You can use SRT with Medialooks SDKs in the same way as commonly known UDP/DVB protocols.
-On the streamer side
+On the streamer side:

 - Set desirable encoder (MPEG-2 in the current sample)

-- Set URL value by the following pattern
+- Set URL value by the following pattern - srt://ip_address:port?mode=caller

-There is a lot of settings available for the SRT (e.g., latency, passphrase) - you should set them directly in the target URL, and not in _bsProps parameter of the WriterNameSet (or WriterSet) method, for example:
+There are a lot of settings available for the SRT (e.g., latency, passphrase) - you should set them directly in the target URL, and not in _bsProps parameter of the WriterNameSet (or WriterSet) method, for example:

 On the receiver side: